Fuel poverty in Adur and Worthing

 Being fuel poor also means that you are more likely to suffer from poor health, especially respiratory diseases such as asthma, but also mental health problems such as anxiety and depression.

 It was estimated in early 2015 by The Fuel Poverty Advisory Group that the impact of cold homes is costing the NHS some £1.36 billion every year.

-Adur and Worthing Cabinet Members for Health and Wellbeing recently approved an updated version of the Councils' Fuel Poverty Action Plan and Home Energy Conservation Act (HECA) Statement.
-Details can be found below:
+The councils' Fuel Poverty Action Plan and Home Energy Conservation Act (HECA) Report can be found below:

 Current projects and initiatives: